Gedo Senki (Tales from Earthsea) |

 I can't express how good food eaten after physical exercise tastes.

-Feeling fulfilled, I felt like a smoke and lit up, but straight away work called again.
+Feeling fulfilled, I felt like a smoke and lit up,

 I got five minutes to finish my cigarette,